michail-nikolaev/primefaces-spring-scopes/README.md

 primefaces-spring-scopes
 =========================

-Test for primefaces together with Spring and View, Conversation and Flash scopes (scope code included) without memory leaks.
+Test for primefaces together with Spring and View and Flash scopes without memory leaks.